etherlinkcom/docs/docs/network/architecture.md

 ---

 Etherlink's main components are its nodes and the sequencer.
+The sequencer and nodes handle blocks, but they create and handle blocks in a way different from Tezos layer 1.
+Some major differences are that only the sequencer can create blocks and that the timing for blocks changes based on the demand.

 These components are instances of binaries in the [Octez software suite](https://tezos.gitlab.io/introduction/tezos.html).